 It is not yet totally understood how someone develops bipolar disorder.
 Some of the factors that are recognized as potential causes include a family history of bipolar disorder or mental illness, a problem in brain chemistry that affects mood regulation, and a history of trauma or abuse.
 Certain substances, such as alcohol, hallucinogenics, benzodiazepines, and certain heart and blood pressure medications have been found to provoke symptoms of bipolar, if not the illness itself.
 Ongoing research is getting closer to understanding the genetic link or brain regulation issue that can cause bipolar disorder.

 - Engage in high-risk behaviors

 - Take on multiple tasks at once

-At the outset of a manic episode the individual may find their symptoms getting out of control.
+At the outset of a manic episode, the individual may find their warning signs of bipolar meltdown symptoms getting out of control.
 Abnormal energy levels may prevent someone from sitting still and completing assignments at school or work.
 Minimal sleep over several days can impact health and wellness.
 Impulsive behavior can result in high-risk situations that lead to injury or material damage.